tadesouaiaia/prsWorkshop-website/docs/prep_software.md

     sudo apt-get install python3-matplotlib # to install matplotlib

-After you have finished with this section and downloaded our preworkshop materials, don't forget to complete our [Python tutorial](tut_python.md) to familiarize yourself with some basic commands.
+After you have finished with this section, don't forget to complete our [Python tutorial](tut_python.md) to familiarize yourself with some basic commands.